 - Your AUS will not be turned on for 6 to 8 weeks after surgery to let the area heal.
 After your Foley catheter is removed, you will leak urine.
-Caregivers will give you a pad to help absorb urine leaks until the AUS is turned on.
+Healthcare providers will give you a pad to help absorb urine leaks until the AUS is turned on.

 - You may bleed more than expected or get an infection.
 You may have trouble urinating after the surgery.
 Your urethra, bladder, or nearby tissues may be damaged.
 Women may have bruising or damage to the labia or vagina.
 Men may have bruising or damage to the scrotum.
 If your AUS becomes infected, it may need to be removed.
 Your urethra may be damaged by the pressure from the AUS cuff.
 The cuff may break down or the tubing may become blocked.
 The AUS may not work and you may continue to leak urine.
 You may need another surgery to fix or replace the AUS.